jestjs/jest/docs/CLI.md

 ### `--showConfig`

-Print your jest config and then exits.
+Print your Jest config and then exits.

 ### `--silent`